Own-Data-Privateer/hoardy-web/tool/README.md

 # What is `hoardy-web`?

-`hoardy-web` is a tool to display, search, programmatically extract values from, organize (rename/move/symlink/hardlink files based on their metadata), manipulate, import, and export Web Request+Response (`WRR`) files produced by [the `Hoardy-Web` Web Extension browser add-on](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/) (also [there](https://oxij.org/software/hoardy-web/tree/master/)).
+`hoardy-web` is a tool to display, search, programmatically extract values from, organize (rename/move/symlink/hardlink files based on their metadata), manipulate, import, and export Web Request+Response (`WRR`) files produced by the [`Hoardy-Web` Web Extension browser add-on](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/) (also [there](https://oxij.org/software/hoardy-web/tree/master/)).

+# How to read this document

+The top part of this `README` file (from here to ["Usage"](#usage)) is designed to be read in a linear fashion, not piece-meal.

+The ["Usage"](#usage) section can be read and referenced to in arbitrary order.

 # Quickstart